Funding | Grantmaking Overview | Sponsorships

 L

-• Partisan political events, dinners, or fundraisers, including those marketed as “bipartisan”
+• Partisan political events.
+This includes dinners or fundraisers marketed as “bipartisan.”

-• Scholarships, including traditional educational scholarships or requests to sponsor attendees at events
+• Scholarships, which may include requests to sponsor attendees at events or traditional education scholarships.

-• Fundraisers supporting national associations, including their local chapters
+• Fundraisers supporting national associations, including state and local chapters.

-• Schools, booster clubs, or parent-teacher associations (We will consider community-based organizations hosting events for education equity.)
+• School-based groups, such as booster clubs or parent-teacher associations.
+We will, however, consider community-based organizations hosting events for education equity.

-• Research and data-gathering projects, including focus groups, town halls, or forums designed to solicit one-way feedback
+• Research and data-gathering projects without community partnership, such as focus groups, town halls, or forums designed to solicit one-way feedback or collective action.

 K